GowthamKumar1626/Machine-Learning-MODELS/Computer Vision/Image Classification/EuroSAT VGG16 Transfer Learning/README.md

 <h1>VGG16 Model (Transfer Learning) - 91% Accuracy!🥳</h1>
-Download pretrained VGG16 network .hdf5 file <a href=" https://drive.google.com/file/d/1jGrZxdO-_JwwiVVmApUiI_wMu0ZMleO4/view">here</a>
+Download pretrained VGG16 network .hdf5 file https://drive.google.com/file/d/1jGrZxdO-_JwwiVVmApUiI_wMu0ZMleO4/view"
 <h1>Requirements</h1>
 Model is built using tensorflow and keras.
 Tensorflow >= 2.0.0 version is required to run the model.
 In order to install tensorflow in your pc, follow the instructions mentioned in <a href="https://www.tensorflow.org/install">Tensorflow</a> Official page.